algolia/instantsearch/docgen/src/guides/calendar-widget.md

 );
 ```

 We use the function syntax for the `item` template because we want to convert the numeric timestamp from our dataset to a JavaScript date on the fly.
+Be careful with user-generated data.
+You can use existing libraries to prevent XSS or use a [template](widgets-common-api.html#templates) and [`transformData`](widgets-common-api.html#transformdata) instead.

 *Note: we've highlighted the event's name as well as its location because we set them both as searchable in the Algolia dashboard.*